The complex interplay between "here and now" and "there and then"

 Leveraging on the URBACT tools

-As a part of the URBACT Toolbox two particular tools, the Problem Tree and Tomorrow's Newspaper, were tested by both URBACT newcomers and seasoned veterans from the recently approved Action Planning Networks.
+As a part of the URBACT Toolbox two particular tools, the Problem Tree and Newspaper of Tomorrow, were tested by both URBACT newcomers and seasoned veterans from the recently approved Action Planning Networks.
 In the framework of the URBACT University 2023 in Malmö (SE), from 28 to 30 August, 400+ participants from all over Europe had the opportunity to try out such tools on the first day of the event.

 First, the Problem Tree, also known as the "Cause-and-Effect Tree" or "Issue Tree," consists of a visual representation that can be used to dissect and comprehend complex problems systematically.
 It achieves this by deconstructing intricate problems into their constituent elements.
 It consists of two primary components: the "roots", the causes; and the "branches", the effects or consequences.
 At last, the problem manifests itself in the tree trunk.
 This tool effectively breaks down problem complexity into manageable sub-issues, offering insights into the root causes and consequences of a specific issue, ultimately advancing in the definition of strategic objectives.